 The presence, in person or by proxy, of the holders of a majority of the outstanding shares of Common Stock entitled to vote at the Meeting is necessary to constitute a quorum.
 Votes cast by proxy or in person at the Meeting will be tabulated by the inspectors of election appointed for the Meeting and will be counted in determining whether or not a quorum is present.
 A proxy submitted by a shareholder may indicate that all or a portion of the shares represented by such proxy are not being voted by such shareholder with respect to a particular matter ("non-voted shares").
 This could occur, for example, when a broker is not permitted to vote shares held in "street name" on certain matters in the absence of instructions from the beneficial owner of the shares.
 Non-voted shares with respect to a particular matter will not be considered shares present and entitled to vote on such matter, although such shares may be considered present and entitled to vote for other purposes and will be counted for purposes of determining the presence of a quorum.
-Shares voting to abstain as to a particular matter and directions to "withhold authority" to vote for directors will not be considered non-voted shares and will be considered present and entitled to vote with respect to such matter.
-Non-voted shares and abstentions will have no effect on the matters brought to a vote at the Meeting.
-As a result of Mr. Nick A. Caporella's beneficial ownership of approximately 74.4% of the outstanding shares of Common Stock of the Company, the election of two Class I directors will be approved by vote of shareholders at the Meeting.
+Shares voting to abstain as to a particular matter and directions to "withhold authority" to vote for directors will not be considered non-voted shares and will be considered present and entitled to vote at the Meeting.
+As a result of Mr. Nick A. Caporella's beneficial ownership of approximately 74.2% of the outstanding shares of Common Stock of the Company, the election of two Class II directors and one Class III director will be approved by vote of shareholders at the Meeting.